If you've ever flown on an airplane, you know well the following 'in-the-event-of-an-emergency' directive by heart:

 I am throwing ZERO shade on Debbi here...as I said, I bow to her.

-But that 'stats' tell us that only a quarter of schools offer stress management (stress being that punk threatening our mental health).
+But the 'stats' tell us that only a quarter of schools offer stress management (stress being that punk threatening our mental health).

 That's even less than the 36% of support offered in the general workforce...